DCODE-GROUP/form-builder/README.md

 # Laravel Form Builder

-This package provides the standard form builder functionality used in most projects.
+This package provides the standard scaffolding of form builder functionality used in most projects.

 ## Installation
 #### PHP